-- If a dependent, a suspended student denied reinstatement for the current semester is expected to immediately communicate with his parents or guardians regarding that denial. - If a resident student, arrangements to leave campus are expected to be promptly made, including: turning in student ID card, contacting the business office, checking out with the

-- residence hall supervisor and turning in all keys and fobs. - For both resident and commuter students, a disciplinary withdrawal form (available in the dean of students office) must be filled out and all arrangements with proper offices completed to the satisfaction of the College in order for a student's transcript to be released to another institution.
+- If a dependent, a suspended student denied reinstatement for the current semester is expected to immediately communicate with the student's parents or guardians regarding that denial. - If a resident student, arrangements to leave campus are expected to be promptly made, including turning in student ID card, contacting the business office, checking out with the residence hall supervisor and turning in all keys and fobs. - For both resident and commuter students, a disciplinary withdrawal form (available in the Dean of Students' office) must be filled out and all arrangements with proper offices completed to the satisfaction of the College in order for a student's transcript to be released to another institution.